v-fox/live_opensuse_hsf/README.md

 — proprietary video drivers (because they suck and are pain in the ass), and video driver support for anything without KMS for that matter
 — whole KDE or Gnome pre-installed (because of how fat the former and how ugly the later are)
 — any language packages (for space conservation)
 — Wayland packages (because it's too raw yet)
-— printer and scaner support (because that would require a lot of packages without much use on generic installation media)
 — many cd/dvd/bluray and whatever disk rom utilities (because spinning media must die). mkisofs, cdrecord and acetoneiso2 are included though
 — accessibility features (because i have no idea how to setup them right)